YASSINAIBI/very-simple-CRUD-app-Using-Node-js/README.md

-# firsrMySqlProject
+# This is very simple CRUD app Using Node js
  # first clone the project
 # install node in oficial web site https://nodejs.org/en/
 # install XAMPP-CONTROL
 # after instal node js the npm while be automatically install